cbeneke/beneke.cc-content/pages/02.blog/01.path-to-kubernetes-nextcloud-preparations/item.md

 cd ..; rm user_file_list.txt meta_file_list.txt
 ```

 When the symlink creation is finished you should have a directoy with a lot of symlinks (about 50.000 in my case).
-If you check that the namings are correct, you should use `find` or the `-F` option of `ls`, to not sort the files.
-As a regular s3 sync would've taken very long (about 5 days), I create a small wrapper script, which uploads 40 files in parallel which reduced the upload time to about 5 hours
+If you check that the namings are correct, you should use `find` or the `-F` option of `ls` to not sort the files (otherwise it will be painfully slow).
+A regular `s3cmd sync` would've taken very long (about 5 days) to finish the data sync, so I created a small wrapper script, which uploads 40 files in parallel.
+This reduced the upload time to about 5 hours

 ```
 #!/usr/bin/env bash